Comment on page

 For every neuron shown in each layer of the figure above, the linear combinations of inputs and learned weights are computed.
 Depending on the values of the inputs and weights, the sum

-must remain small to be representable with only 8 bits.
-In other words, the values must be between 0 and 255.
+must remain small to be representable using a maximum of 16 bits.
+In other words, the values must be between 0 and

 Pruning a neural network entails fixing some of the weights